alejandrocardenasa-lgtm/workshop3-streaming-etl-kafka/README.md

 dashboards/dashboard.py
 ```

-The dashboard connects directly to PostgreSQL.
+The dashboard connects directly to PostgreSQL using `psycopg2`.

 Important:

-The dashboard does NOT use CSV files.
+The dashboard does not read CSV files.
+It queries the prediction database directly.

-All visualizations query PostgreSQL live.

 ---

-# Dashboard KPIs
+### 21.1 Dashboard Query

-The dashboard includes the required KPIs.
+The dashboard joins:

+* `fact_predictions`
+* `dim_country`
+* `dim_date`

+This allows the dashboard to display prediction results with country and year information.

 ---

-## 1. Average Prediction Error
+### 21.2 KPI 1 — Average Prediction Error

-Shows the average prediction error generated by the model.

-This KPI helps evaluate prediction quality.
+This KPI shows the average value of `prediction_error`.

+It measures how far predictions are from the actual happiness score on average.

 ---

-## 2. Total Predictions
+### 21.3 KPI 2 — Total Predictions

-Displays the total number of predictions processed by the streaming pipeline.
+This KPI shows how many prediction records were stored in the database.

+It helps verify that the streaming pipeline processed the expected number of events.

 ---

-## 3. Countries
+### 21.4 KPI 3 — Countries

-Shows the total number of unique countries processed.
+This KPI shows how many unique countries were processed.

 ---

-## 4. Predictions by Country
+### 21.5 Predictions by Country

-Bar chart showing the number of predictions generated per country.
+A bar chart shows how many prediction records were generated per country.

 ---

-## 5. Predicted vs Actual Happiness Score
+### 21.6 Predicted vs Actual Happiness Score

-Scatterplot comparing:

-* actual happiness score
-* predicted happiness score

-The chart demonstrates the correlation between predictions and actual values.
+A scatter plot compares the actual score against the predicted score.

+This visualization helps evaluate whether the model predictions follow the real happiness score pattern.

 ---

-## 6. Prediction Trends Over Time
+### 21.7 Prediction Trends Over Time

-Line chart showing how predicted happiness scores evolve over time.

-Years included:

-* 2015
-* 2016
-* 2017
-* 2018
-* 2019
+A line chart shows the average predicted happiness score by year.

+This allows analysis of prediction behavior across time.

 ---

-## 7. Prediction Data Table
+### 21.8 Prediction Data Table

-Interactive table displaying:
+The dashboard also includes a table showing prediction records with:

-* prediction_id
+* prediction ID
 * country
 * year
 * actual score